-The most important thing about uni more than anything would be the people.
+The most important thing about uni is the people.
 I could do another course, but I can’t repeat the experience of the first time walking into a flat with 15 people and having to live with them without knowing anyone.
 I’ve never lived with that many strangers at the same time.
-The uni experience is the first step that most people take to being independent and having that experience with those people was definitely the best part.
+The uni experience is the first step that most people take to becoming independent and having that experience with those people was definitely the best part.

-Before releasing first EP I had already made 3 different ones that I didn’t like, but when I decided to do that one I just did it, because I felt like if I didn’t do it at that time then I was probably never going to.
-My motto is “no fear”, I was just like, you know what, I’m just going to put it out there and now I’m glad I have.
+Before releasing my first EP I had already made three different ones that I didn’t like, but when I decided to do that one I just did it, because I felt like if I didn’t do it at that time then I was probably never going to.
+My motto is 'no fear', and I was like, you know what, I’m just going to put it out there, and now I’m glad I have.
 I’m inspired by the fact that people have done it before.
-I could look at it like "Ahh Jay-Z had done this before" or "Elton John has done that", but I can still not be motivated or inspired, so that has to come from me.
+I could look at it like "ahh Jay-Z had done this before" or "Elton John has done that", but I can still not be motivated or inspired, so that has to come from me.